 - Client entertainment

 - Training courses that are not related to your job

 If you’re a sole trader working from home, it’s worth noting that some of your household expenditure may also be tax deductible.
-You can find out more about how sole traders can pay less tax in, 10 tax-saving ideas for small business owners.
+You can find out more about how sole traders could pay less tax in these guides;

 5. Complete a Self Assessment Tax Return